wtmoose/TuneKit/README.md

 [TuneKit removePath:nil];
 ```

-TuneKit is meant to support hierarchical configuration, but currently only supports flat paths specified as strings as illustrated above.
+TuneKit is meant to support hierarchical configuration, but currently only supports a flat list of controls as illustrated above.
+So right now, there is no way to remove groups of controls other than removing them individually.

 ##Installation